GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ### Step 4: Configure Environment Variables

 At this point, we are almost done with creating our first application using Flask.
 We only need to add a few configurations before we can start our flask server.
-Click on `.flasken` file and add the following:
+Click on `.flaskenv` file and add the following:

 ![Environment variables](images/getting_started_with_flask/environment_variables.png)